 None of this is possible because the people that made the empire possible are/have committed ethnic suicide.
 America is not coming back to 1985 because the ethnic make up of our population will not allow it.
 White people are headed for a very small fractional minority status in America.
 The Empire will straggle on until it uses the last talent/money/blood of white people up.
 How do you go bankrupt?
 Slowly at first and then all at once.
 The same will happen to nation as the white people die off/continue to ethnically cleanse themselves.

-This was a very interesting post, and there were a lot of interesting responses.
 It seems very clear that the reform means greater budgetary and fiscal discipline.
 It means that we will need to pay our debts out of production and not money printing, borrowing and offshore money flows.
 That will mean a radical curtailment in government spending, or a default on the debt.
 Even a curtailment may mean a partial default.
 Of course, there will be no way around the pension and stock market pain this will cause as well.
 This may be just as well.
-Better to bring… Read more »
+Better to bring Mom and Dad home for care in their final days than to be abused in a nursing center.

-Z said: “The Fed chair is obviously in over his head, but there is no one in Washington noticing this.”
 I would be really curious about Z or other’s take on Tom Luongo’s thesis that Powell is now temporarily on our side.
 This whole shitstorm of international finance is mind-numbingly complicated and, I think, deliberately so.
 To greatly simplify, if the Fed raises rates (which it is doing) it screws over certain GAE factions (Davos, Blackrock etc.) but controls inflation for the middle class.
-If the Fed cuts rates and goes back to QE, the assholes (GAE) are relieved of… Read more »
+If the Fed cuts rates and goes back to QE, the assholes (GAE) are relieved of pressure and inflation kills the middle class.

 If Powell is in over his head, what the hell does that make Yellen?